MicroPyramid/knol-bits/Celery/README.rst

 - Django framework configuration

-	You can install django-celery either via the Python Package Index (PyPI) or from source.
+	The django-celery library defines result backends that uses the Django ORM and Django Cache frameworks.You can install django-celery either via the Python Package Index (PyPI) or from source.

 	To install using pip,: